Skip to main content

 An authorization grants an owner access to a resource and defines the specific permissions they have.

-- The owner is the entity that receives permissions, like user, group, role, client, or mapping rule.
+• Owner: The entity that receives permissions, such as a user, group, role, client, or mapping rule.

-- The resource is the object that the permissions apply to, like process definition, decision definition, or system.
+• Resource: The object that the permissions apply to, such as a process definition, decision definition, or system.
 See the full list of available resources.

 Create an authorization